Conscious uncoupling for beginners

 After more than a year of individual therapy and a couple of months’ worth of couples’ therapy, we have gained a lot of clarity on how we got where we are.
 It takes patience, empathy, time and a lot of red wine to listen and truly understand.
 And to dig deep to make yourself understood.
 I’d lie if I said it wasn’t painful, but hopefully, at least we will both learn something from the mess that we made, rather than repeating and reinforcing our individual patterns.

 We still share a special bond that doesn’t have to end only because our marriage ends.
-And only because separation means hardship, drama and cruelty on some level, because ‘that’s what people do,’ doesn’t mean we have to follow.
+And only because separation means hardship, drama and cruelty for some people, because ‘that’s what people do,’ doesn’t mean we have to follow.
 We’ve always been doing our own thing – why would we have to change now?

 Part of the process we are going through (if you’ve ever heard of Gwyneth Paltrow you will have heard of Conscious Uncoupling…) requires us to free ourselves from a desired outcome.
 For me, that means letting go of wanting out right now.
 For my husband, it means letting go of getting back together right now.